EshikaShah/Assistive-Technology-Heartbeat-classification-for-Wearables/README.md

 # Assistive-Technology-Heartbeat-classification-for-Wearables

+### The files
+- model.py coontains the neural network used to train the data
+- explorer.py contains the code used to identify the types of ECG for each patient
+- datapipeline.py contains the code used to extract data from .mat files and convert it into csv file with categorical coloumns
+- data2.csv contains the final dataset used for training

 ## 📄 Abstract
 Cardio Vascular Diseases happens to be the major contributor of death rate.
 Heartbeat is a basic physiological function of the human body and it indicates and helps a lot in investigation of heart function.
 One non-invasive method of assessing heart